Quick start

 A successful run gives us the certainty that functions defined in this package satisfy their contracts:

-for all arguments satisfying the preconditions (requires
+for all arguments satisfying the preconditions (requires clauses), the result of the function will

-satisfy the postconditions (ensures
+satisfy the postconditions (ensures clauses).

-cargo creusot why3 ide
+cargo creusot -

-The documentation for the why3 ide can be found here.
+The documentation for the Why3 IDE can be found here.

 We also recommend section 2.3 of this thesis for a brief overview of Why3 and Creusot proofs.